 Chef de Cuisine

+Growing up just outside New Orleans in Metairie, Ray Gumpert’s first exposure to the restaurant world came in the fall of 2000, when he joined Chef Emeril Lagasse’s restaurant NOLA in the French Quarter as a bus boy.
+The restaurant’s fast pace and lively atmosphere came as a surprise, but Ray quickly became intimately aware of what it takes to operate a first class restaurant operation.
+Ray was particularly interested in the popularity and art of wine service, continually chatting with then-NOLA Sommelier John Hoff for wine knowledge and staying late to learn about wine after service hours.
+Ray was soon promoted to Captain, showcasing the nightly degustation and wine pairing, while honing his wine service skills.
 In September 2002, Ray moved to Miami and assisted with the opening of Emeril’s Miami Beach restaurant.
 He soon became Assistant Sommelier at Emeril’s Miami, and developed strong connections with the wine community and top vintners, and experienced a new level of appreciation for the profession.
 In April 2008, Ray was promoted to Sommelier at Emeril’s Delmonico in New Orleans.
-In November 2008, he became the Sommelier at Emeril’s New Orleans, where he currently shares his passion for wine with the staff, guests and presides over the restaurant’s Grand Award-winning cellar of nearly 1,900 selections and 10,000 bottles.
-Ray holds a first-level Quart of Master Sommelier’s certification.
+In November 2008, he became the Sommelier at Emeril’s New Orleans, and presided over the restaurant’s Grand Award-winning cellar of nearly 1,900 selections and 10,000 bottles until 2018 when he was promoted to General Manager.
+Ray holds a first-level Court of Master Sommelier’s certification.